 Conceived and executed with the needs of yachtsmen who loves to venture offshore, the Lyman-Morse 55’s hull shape provides a fine entry at the bow, while a midship section delivers maximum stability and a stern that makes for an exhilarating turn of speed in a strong following breeze.
 Notably, the logbook entries showing 200-mile days will certainly not be uncommon for this remarkable yacht.

-Designed to face the most inclement sailing conditions, while also moving with alacrity when the breeze is light and straight on the nose, the yacht Lyman-Morse 55 is truly an achievement in terms of safety, performance, value and comfort.
+Designed to face the most inclement sailing conditions, while also moving with alacrity when the breeze is light and straight on the nose, the yacht Lyman-Morse 55 is

 Notably, the CE Category A requirements are exceeded without the use of exotic materials that adds to the yacht’s cost, while the mechanical and electrical systems are simple, efficient, and most importantly reliable.

 Further, the interiors are bright and open, and are laid out for both safety offshore and liability in port.